jmiguelcheq/calculator-demo-jenkins/README.md

-This is for CI/CD Demo using Jenkins
+This is for CI/CD Demo using Jenkins.